 Ely Stage Stop and Country Museum:

 Dating from 1864 or 1865, over the years the building was used as a stage coach stop, public house, hotel, post office, school for wayward boys, general store, and a gas station.
 It was moved from its original location by the Lake County Historic Association and now houses a museum and historical preservation center.
 Historic farm equipment and other objects are on the grounds around the museum and in the barn below it.
-On the first Sunday of the month, 12-2, there's an old fashioned fiddlers' jam, currently held outdoors (bring your own chairs).
+On the first Sunday of the month, 12-2, an old fashioned fiddlers' jam is held in the barn, open to the public (no charge).

 Address: 9921 Soda Bay Rd, Kelseyville, 20 minutes from Camp (between Lower Lake and Kelseyville)